rspamd/rspamd/doc/faq.md

 ### Setup whitelisting of reply messages

-It is possible to store `Message-ID` headers for authenticated users and whitelist replies to that messages by using of rmilter.
-To enable this feature, please ensure that you have `redis` server running and add the following lines to redis section:
+It is possible to store `Message-ID` headers for authenticated users and whitelist replies to that messages using rmilter.
+To enable this feature, please ensure that you have a `redis` server running and add the following lines to the redis section:

 ```ucl
 redis {